jspaaks/notes-contributor-roles/README.md

 ### Preliminary `roles` schema

 The file [schema.json](schema.json) describes how to update CFF's JSONSchema file for version 1.3.0.
-I wrote it for the enum from sdruskat.net + `other` + `artwork`, but it would conceptually be the same for any given `enum`.
+I wrote it for the [enum from sdruskat.net + recommendations](tax-sdruskatnet.md), but it would conceptually be the same for any given `enum`.
 Combine some online resources to try it out interactively:

 1. JSONschema validator [https://www.jsonschemavalidator.net/](https://www.jsonschemavalidator.net/)
 2. converting YAML to JSON here [https://onlineyamltools.com/convert-yaml-to-json](https://onlineyamltools.com/convert-yaml-to-json)